profdc9/WifiModem/README.md

 ![WiFiModem](board/WiFiModem.png)

 This is a simple layout for connection a ESP12E to a serial port so that a serial to wireless gateway can be used.
-It connects RTS/CTS for flow control (when supported) and has DB9 female and DB25 male connectors.
-DB25 male was used to connect directly to an Apple Super Serial Card.
-There are jumpers that swap TXD/RXD and RTS/CTS to implement a built-in null modem changer.
+It connects RTS/CTS for flow control (when supported) and has DB9 female/male and DB25 female/male connectors.
+The particular gender of the connector can be mounted on the side of the board indicated by the silkscreening.
+DB25 male is used to connect directly to an Apple Super Serial Card.
+DB25 female is the standard connection of old-style dialup modems.
+There are jumpers that swap TXD/RXD, RTS/CTS, and DTR/DSR to implement a built-in null modem changer.

 There are several types of firmware that could be used on it.